VEGA Technical Reference

 7.4 Commands

 Write one of these codes to COMMAND.
-The engine runs the operation against the
+The engine does the operation with the

 | Code | Name | Operation |